Viadana, Lombardy: Culture

 MuVi is the name of the Multipurpose Cultural Center in Viadana that hosts cultural and recreational activities, exhibitions, and events.
 The acronym stands for Musei Viadana.
 The MuVi is on Via Manzoni, in the building of the former elementary school.

 The center currently houses the Civic Gallery of Modern and Contemporary Art, the Adolfo Ghinzelli City Museum, the Antonio Parazzi Civic Museum, the Fratelli Azzolini photography club, and the Luigi Parazzi municipal library, which is a member of the Rete Bibliotecaria Mantovana.
 Every month, it is possible to attend meetings of the Viadana Reading Group (Letto e Mangiato) with the background of books from the Municipal Library.

+Prominent among the relics in the sphragistics collection of the Civic Museum is a high hierarchical seal of the Knights of Altopascio, depicting St. James.
+Found in the area, it harkens back to medieval pilgrimages and the probable presence of an important hospice near the Po River, which had to be crossed in both directions for those traveling along the German road.

 MuVi houses two viadaness associations: Apeiron and Fondazione Ponchiroli.
 The first was born to help MuVi organising cultural activities.
 The second is dedicated to professor Daniele Ponchiroli, it aims to preserve his documents and to create activities and events in order to support viadanese citizens.

-Anthropological geography
+Subdivisions

 The municipality of Viadana consists of several hamlets, including Cogozzo, Cicognara, Cizzolo, and San Matteo delle Chiaviche.
 The municipality is about 40 km from Mantua, 25 km from Parma, 30 km from Reggio Emilia, and 50 km from Cremona.

-Fractions
+Frazione

 Cizzolo

-Cizzolo (in dialect Sisöl) located in the northern part of the municipality.
+Cizzolo (in dialect Sisöl) is located in the northern part of the municipality.
 With its 800 inhabitants, it is the third most populous hamlet in the municipality of Viadana.
 Places of interest are the church of San Giacomo Maggiore Apostolo and the castle owned by the Frati family.

 Cogozzo

-Cogozzo (in dialect Cugos) located next to Cicognara is one of the most industrialized hamlets of Viadana.
-It is also highly developed in agriculture, but sometimes the product is ruined because of nutria.
+Cogozzo (in dialect Cugos) located next to Cicognara is one of the most industrialised hamlets of Viadana.
+It is also highly agriculturally developed, although the produce is sometimes ruined by nutria.